Chernaers/saka_capstone-update/README.md

 6. Data Sources

 ## History
 Redlining is the illegal and discriminatory practice of the denial of services like (i.e. mortgage loans) based on race.
 The term “redlining” originates from the New Deal policy put into effect by President Roosevelt in 1933.
 Off the heels from the Great Depression, there was a housing shortage.
-The federal government sponsored a program that was designed to increase segregation amoung American’s Real Estate.
+The federal government sponsored a program that was designed to increase segregation among American’s Real Estate.
 In 1934 the Federal Housing Administration was created to spearhead this initiative along with the Home Owner’s Corporation which classified mapped areas by color:
 #### •	Green (Best)
 #### •	Blue (Still Desirable)
 #### •	Yellow (Declining)